Drag Race España: Season 2 (2022)

 On 31 August 2021, it was announced that Atresmedia renewed the series for a second season.
 A trailer for the second season was posted via social media on 13 January 2022.
 It premiered on 27 March 2022.
 The season ran for 11 episodes and concluded on 5 June 2022.
 Estrella Xtravaganza, Marina, Sharonne, and Venedita Von Däsh made the final, with Sharonne winning the title of Spain's Next Drag Superstar.

 Season 3 (2023)

 Production of a third season was announced, with casting opening in September 2022.
 A trailer for the third season was posted via social media on 19 March 2023.
 It premiered on 16 April 2023.
 The season ran for 11 episodes and concluded on 25 June 2023.
 Hornella Góngora, Kelly Roller, Pitita, and Vania Vainilla made the final, with Pitita winning the title of Spain's Next Drag Superstar.

 Season 4 (2024)

 Casting for the fourth season opened in August 2023.
 The new season premiered on 22 September 2024.

 Season 5 (2025)

 Season 5 for España was announced on the show's official Instagram page on 22 March 2024.
 Casting began on 13 May 2024.
-The season is scheduled to premiere in September 2025.
+The season premiered on 28 September 2025.

 Season 6 (2026)

-A 6th season was confirmed on October 31st, 2025.
+A 6th season was confirmed on 31 October 2025, with casting starting three days later, on 3 November.
+On 20 July 2026, it was announced that the Meet the Queens will premiere in September 2026.